Podcasts

 Biography

-Bordoff chairs the Aspen Institute-Columbia Global Energy Forum and serves on numerous boards or advisory boards, including the Nature Conservancy of New York, Winrock International, Foreign Policy 4 America, the New York Energy Forum, and the World Economic Forum’s “Future of Energy Stewardship” Program.
-He is also a member of the Council on Foreign Relations, the Trilateral Commission, the Leadership Council of Sustainable Energy for All at the United Nations, the Steering Committee of the World Economic Forum’s “Mobilizing Investment for Clean Energy in Emerging Economies” Program, and the National Petroleum Council (a federally chartered advisory committee to Secretary of Energy).
+Bordoff also has extensive experience advising the private sector and non-profit organizations.
+He is a Senior Advisor at Macro Advisory Partners, a geostrategic advisory firm.
+He chairs the Aspen Institute-Columbia Global Energy Forum and serves on numerous advisory boards and leadership councils, including Sustainable Energy for All at the United Nations, The Nature Conservancy of New York, Foreign Policy 4 America, the New York Energy Forum, and the World Economic Forum’s “Future of Energy Stewardship” and “Mobilizing Investment for Clean Energy in Emerging Economies” programs.
+He is also a member of the Council on Foreign Relations, the Trilateral Commission, the Oxford Energy Club, and the National Petroleum Council (a federally chartered advisory committee to the Secretary of Energy).

-Bordoff graduated with honors from Harvard Law School, where he served on the Harvard Law Review, and clerked on the U.S. Court of Appeals for the D.C.
+Bordoff graduated with honors from Harvard Law School, where he was Treasurer of the Harvard Law Review, and clerked on the U.S. Court of Appeals for the D.C.
 Circuit.
 He also holds an MLitt degree from Oxford University, where he studied as a Marshall Scholar, and a BA magna cum laude and Phi Beta Kappa from Brown University.

 Show More